Pamela Joe McFarlane/Getty Images

 Ask about privacy protection

-The answer can be very telling because there are a lot of businesses, and particularly smaller businesses, that just don't put enough effort and funding into securing their data," says Weisman.
+The answer can be very telling, says Weisman.
+"There are a lot of businesses, and particularly smaller businesses, that just don't put enough effort and funding into securing their data."

 An immediate response detailing the steps they've taken to protect privacy -- encrypted data, privacy training for employees, limits to information access -- is a good sign.
 This is an important step to take, says Weisman, adding that small businesses are the "low-hanging fruit" that hackers are targeting.

 "You're only as safe as the weakest place that holds it," he says.

 ADVISER SEARCH: Hit by a financial crisis?
 Find a financial adviser now.